Southport Tramways Company

 Uniforms

-Photographs from the early-to-mid 1890s suggest that both conductors and drivers wore informal attire, though precise dating is problematical.
-By the late 1890s, possibly coinciding with the take-over of the company by BETCo, uniforms were being issued.
-Conductors wore single-breasted jackets with five buttons and upright collars; the latter may have carried insignia of some kind, though this cannot be made out with certainty on surviving photographs.
-Drivers were also issued with uniforms — a somewhat unusual policy for a horse tramway — comprising double breasted jackets with two rows of four buttons and lapels, the latter appearing to carry some kind of badge, possibly embroidered.
+Photographs dating to the early-to-mid 1890s suggest that both conductors and drivers wore informal attire, though precise dating is problematical.
+By the late 1890s, possibly coinciding with the take-over of the company by the British Electric Traction Company Ltd, uniforms were being issued.
+Conductors wore single-breasted jackets with five buttons and stand-up collars; the latter may have carried insignia of some kind, though this cannot be made out with certainty on the surviving photographs.
+Drivers were also issued with uniforms — a somewhat unusual policy for a horse tramway — comprising double-breasted jackets with four pairs of buttons and lapels, the latter appearing to carry some kind of badge, possibly embroidered.
 Conductors and drivers both wore kepi-style caps with a glossy peak and a small cap badge of unknown pattern, possibly an employee number.

-The precise chronology of the uniforms is currently unclear, though it is likely that the initial issues were double-breasted, with two rows of four buttons, three pockets at waist level, and lapels; the latter probably carried individual letters on both sides — either 'S T C' or 'S T Co’ — almost certainly embroidered, the overall effect being almost naval in appearance.
+The precise chronology of the uniforms is currently unclear, though it is possible that the initial issues were double-breasted, with four pairs ofbuttons, three pockets at waist level, and lapels; the latter probably carried individual letters on both sides — either 'S T C' or 'S T Co’ — almost certainly embroidered, the overall effect being almost naval in appearance.
 Caps were initially in a flatter, soft-topped style with a glossy peak, and carried a standard brass BETCo ‘Magnet & Wheel’ cap badge (see below), probably worn above an employee number (brass numerals).

-Staff were also issued with double-breasted greatcoats with high, fold-over collars; it is unclear if the latter carried any insignia.
+Staff were also issued with double-breasted greatcoats with high, fold-over collars; it is unclear whether the latter carried any insignia.

-Photographs of inspectors, or female staff (assuming they were employed during the Great War), have yet to surface, so it is currently impossible to say what uniforms they wore.
+Photographs of female staff (assuming they were employed during the Great War), have yet to surface, so it is currently impossible to say what uniforms they wore.

 Further reading